1. Description of the problem

 CTA or Doppler USS of renal arteries or renal biopsy for suspected primary renal disease.

 Endocrine tests may be indicated to establish etiology of hypertension.

 Following stabilization of the patient, the etiology of the hypertensive crisis needs to be established to guide further management.

+Table III.
 Causes of hypertensive emergencies

 Elevations in systemic vascular resistance are responsible for arterial hypertension, but the precise pathophysiological mechanisms are incompletely understood.
 Three processes account for the raised systemic vascular resistance:

 Increased activity of the sympathetic nervous system.